wdanilo/haskell-logger/README.md

 ### Custom data providers

 It is possible to define custom data providers.
-Let's look how the 'Msg' data provided is defined in the library:
+Let's look how the `Msg` data provided is defined in the library:

 ```haskell
 data Msg = Msg deriving (Show)